XpiritBV/ContainerWorkshop-Docs/Lab7-Security.md

 > Note 3: Do not run this chapter on Docker Desktop!

+### Important
+This lab requires prior knowledge of the Kubernetes platform.
+If you aren't familiar with `kubectl` and `az aks` we recommend that you first make [Lab 10 - Kubernetes](Lab10-Kubernetes.md) and then come back here.

+### Introduction

-If you want to store secrets outside of the cluster, you can use Azure Key Vault.
+If you want to store secrets outside of the cluster in a secure managed store, you can use Azure Key Vault combined with [Azure Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
-To do this, we will deploy a Secrets Store Driver (Built by Microsoft) to Kubernetes.
+To do this, we will deploy a Secrets Store Driver (Built by Microsoft) to Kubernetes and use a user-assigned Managed Identity to get access to the vault.

+**This is an advanced Lab.**
+### Get some cluster information

-We will first need to get some information from your Managed Identity -enabled Kubernetes cluster.
+We will first need to get some information from your Managed Identity-enabled Kubernetes cluster.

 ```
 az aks show --name ContainerWorkshopCluster --resource-group ContainerWorkshop | grep -C 1 kubeletidentity

 "identityProfile": {
   "kubeletidentity": {
-    "clientId": "213645ec-5bf1-4450-8e89-aa72c9281be1",
+    "clientId": "60718dfc-1747-4f11-b203-3bbe9ffcc537",
 ```

-Make a note of the value of `identityProfile.kubeletidentity.clientid`, in the example that is `213645ec-5bf1-4450-8e89-aa72c9281be1`, your value will be different.
+Make a note of the value of `identityProfile.kubeletidentity.clientid`, in the example that is `60718dfc-1747-4f11-b203-3bbe9ffcc537`, your value will be different.

-Store the value in an environment variable, using the `set` command and the guid from your cluster:
+Store the value in an environment variable named `clusterClientId`, using the `set` command and the guid from your cluster:

 ```
-clientId=213645ec-5bf1-4450-8e89-aa72c9281be1
+clusterClientId=60718dfc-1747-4f11-b203-3bbe9ffcc537
 ```

 Get your subscription id using `az account show | grep id` and store that as well (your value will be different):